espressif/esp-dl/tools/quantization_tool/README.md

 ## Evaluator

-The evaluator is a tool to simulate quantization and evaluate performance of the quantized model as it runs on ESP SoCs.
+The evaluator is a tool to simulate quantization and help you evaluate performance of the quantized model as it runs on ESP SoCs.

 If the model contains operations that are not supported by ESP-DL, the evaluator will not accept it and will generate error messages.